Exceptional flat bands in bipartite non-Hermitian lattices

-\emph{Generalized NH BCL.} We next explore the flat-band principle in its most general bipartite form, where a single sublattice hosts a momentum-independent eigenvalue while its counterpart carries arbitrary form.
+\emph{Generalized NH BCL.} We next explore the flat-band principle in its most general bipartite form, where a single sublattice hosts a momentum-independent eigenvalue while its counterpart carries arbitrary form~\cite{cualuguaru2022general}.
 The Hamiltonian can be written as

 where $B_\mathbf{k}$ represents an arbitrary, momentum-dependent intra-sublattice operator.
 In this case, the flat bands associated with the kernel of $S_\mathbf{k}^\dagger$ remain pinned at $E_{n,\mathbf{k}} = \epsilon_a$, since their existence relies only on the degeneracy mismatch and the singular structure of $S_\mathbf{k}$, which are unaffected by the NH deformation.
-However, unlike in the chiral or symmetric cases, the presence of $B_\mathbf{k}$ introduces nontrivial momentum dependence into the dispersive sector.
-As a result, even at the exceptional points $\alpha = \pm 1$, the dispersive bands do not necessarily collapse onto the flat bands.
+However, unlike in the previous cases, the presence of $B_\mathbf{k}$ introduces nontrivial momentum dependence into the dispersive sector.
+As a result, even at the EPs $\alpha = \pm 1$, the dispersive bands do not necessarily collapse onto the flat bands.
 The spectral flattening observed in simpler models is thus no longer guaranteed, as it depends on the detailed structure of $B_\mathbf{k}$.

-\emph{Topological aspects.} To probe the geometric properties of the exceptional flat bands, we evaluate the NH quantum geometric tensor (QGT)~\cite{shen2018topological,zhu2021band,hu2024generalized},
+\emph{Topological aspects.} To probe the geometric properties of the EFBs, we evaluate the NH quantum geometric tensor (QGT)~\cite{shen2018topological,zhu2021band,hu2024generalized},

 whose real and imaginary parts define the quantum metric, $g^n_{\mu\nu} = \mathrm{Re}\, Q^n_{\mu\nu}$, and the Berry curvature, $F^n_{\mu\nu} = -2\,\mathrm{Im}\, Q^n_{\mu\nu}$, respectively.